If you’ve got multiple debit and credit cards bulking out your wallet or purse, then Curve could be for you.

 Get a free £5 credit

 When you sign up there’s the option to enter a promo code.
 If you enter 25PBH you’ll have your account credited with £5 (I’ll also get the same amount).
-To use this you need to use the app to select the Curve Rewards when you pay, or via Go Back in Time after a purchase.
+To use this you need to use the app to select the Curve Rewards before you pay.

 I love the idea of Curve, and the three-month cashback option for new users is great.